 SELECT * FROM t1;

-The CURSOR_SHARING_EXACT hint specifies to prohibit parameterization at the query level.
+The CURSOR_SHARING_EXACT hint specifies to disable parameterization at the query level.

-OceanBase Database supports replacing literals in SQL statements with bound variables.
+OceanBase Database supports replacing literals in SQL statements with bind variables.
 This feature is controlled by the CURSOR_SHARING variable.
-Specifically, when cursor_sharing='exact', parameterization is not required.
+When cursor_sharing='exact', parameterization is not required.
 For more information, see cursor_sharing.

 Syntax